SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Notes: Interesting species to talk with.

-and in her colonies, many Verdendrians have transplanted themselves; thus a “Root of K0” in many communities.
-If a member of the “Root of K0" must leave one city to work in another city, he will typicallyjoin the"Root of K0” in the new city.
+and in her colonies, many Verdendrians have transplanted themselves; thus a "Root of K0” in many communities.
+If a member of the "Root of K0" must leave one city to work in another city, he will typicallyjoin the"Root of K0” in the new city.
 In the rare instance that his Root is not in the new city, the individualjoins 3.
 Root ofhis new co-workers.
 Sociologists